r-Techsupport/rTS_Wiki/docs/meta/blackout.md

 ## Blackout and Reddit API in the Media
 April 18, 2023
-: - [[Article, English, Paywall] New York Times, By Mike Isaac - Reddit Wants to Get Paid for Helping to Teach Big A.I.
+: - [[Article, English, Paywall] The New York Times, By Mike Isaac - Reddit Wants to Get Paid for Helping to Teach Big A.I.
 Systems](https://www.nytimes.com/2023/04/18/technology/reddit-ai-openai-google.html)

 June 1, 2023
 : - [[Article, English] CNN Business, By Brian Fung - Reddit sparks outrage after a popular app developer said it wants him to pay $20 million a year for data access](https://edition.cnn.com/2023/06/01/tech/reddit-outrage-data-access-charge/index.html)